loganmhb/cliodb/README.md

 # Running

-You will need a recent nightly version of Rust to compile the project, as well as ZeroMQ 3.2 or newer.
-(On recent Debian or Ubuntu releases, you should be able to install `libzmq3-dev`.)
-In order to use the SQLite backend you also need sqlite-devel.
+You will need a recent nightly version of Rust to compile the project, In order to use the SQLite backend you also need SQLite (`sqlite-devel`, often).
 Then:

     cargo build